ghc-proposals/ghc-proposals/proposals/0000-down_ranked_exists.rst

   data exists n.
 VecE a = forall n.
 MkVecE (Vec n a)

   vec2E :: forall a n.
-Vec n a -> exists m.
+Vec n a -> exists n.
 VecE a vec2E = MkVecE

   vecEFrom :: forall a. exists m.
 VecE a -> Vec m a